tgreer812/7D2DDockerServer/README.md

 ## Contributing

-We are not taking contributions at this time.
+Contributions not accepted at this time.

 ## License